 Do you know how your business is performing this year compared to last?
-You can use year-over-year growth calculations to find out.
+No?
+Calculate year-over-year growth to find out.

 Your year-over-year calculations can help you measure your business’s performance.
 You can see if your business is growing from year to year, not just month to month.
 You can easily see long-term trends and if your business is improving over time.